 • Request title insurance policy

-• Close escrow when all terms of agreement of seller and buyer have been met
+• Close escrow when all terms of agreement of seller and buyer have been finished

 • Disburse funds and finish instructions

-• Offer opinions about tax implications
+• Dispense opinions about tax implications

 Mortgage Escrow Account

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

 Got a Question?